cpeyton78910/HEICConverter/README.md

 # HEICConverter

 HEICConverter is a simple PowerShell Script to Automagically Convert HEIC Files to JPEG within the same folder as the file.
+This program is designed so you only have to run it once, then it will start automatically on boot.

 ## Steps to Set Up